Photograph of 1930’s jumbo Hyster lift truck, sandwiched within glass frame, displayed in gallery.

 1868

-Shortly before he dies in December 1868, Linus Yale Sr. brings on Henry Towne and changes the company's name to Yale and Towne Manufacturing.
+Shortly before he dies in December 1868, Linus Yale Sr. brings on Henry Towne and changes the company's name to Yale & Towne Manufacturing.
 The business moves to Stamford, CT.

 1875